ankit7828/support-ticketing/README.md

 # SupportDesk

-SupportDesk is a web-based support ticketing system built with Flask and PostgreSQL.
+SupportTicketing is a web-based support ticketing system built with Flask and PostgreSQL.

 It allows support teams to create, manage, assign, track and resolve customer support tickets.
 It also includes role-based access, ticket history, collaborators, bulk actions, dashboards and SLA alerts.